hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

     We updated our component to use the ```<content select=".details"></content>``` inside the ```p#details```, and if we wanted to isolate styles on html passed in through the content tag, Polymer's got you covered with the
     ```::content``` selector.
-This special one lets us dive into and access things inside any of our content tags used
+This special one that dives into and access things inside any of our content tags used
     throughout our component, giving use very exact and precise control over how we want it display.
 In this case, we're
     telling our component any raw content passed in, we'll negate the italics effect on with
     ```#details ::content .details``` setting our font-style to normal.